ICT Revolutions: Continuities and Changes

 - The general purpose of this course is to provide students with a corpus of knowledge, which will enable them to understand and reflect critically about the structuring role of “technological revolutions” of communication and information in cultural, scientific and social change;

-- To apply knowledge of the past to emerging problems in the digital present.
+- To Apply knowledge of the past to merging problems in the digital present.

 Weekly - Available soon